Degree in Geography and Land Use Planning

 Final degree project (phase II)

-To structure the Curriculum, two levels of grouping have been used: subjects and modules.
-Subjects that can be conceived as integrated have been grouped as subjects; on the other hand, one or more subjects that constitute an organizational unit within the Curriculum have been grouped into modules.
+The curriculum is structured using two levels of grouping: subjects and modules.
+Subjects that can be considered in an integrated way have been grouped as subjects; on the other hand, one or more subjects that constitute an organizational unit within the curriculum have been grouped into modules.

 3. Temporary planning of teachings